 General Manager Tony Polendo of Calvlery Service Experts was more than honored to get involved.

 “I was at my birthday dinner less than a mile away from the terrible events of that evening,” Polendo said.
 “That night struck a chord for me.
 As a military veteran, I have the utmost respect for any individual who wears a uniform in an effort to protect and serve our community.”

 “When my colleague reached out to inquire if we would support this great cause by merely attending, I wanted to show our support to not only attend, but contribute our time and effort as well.”

 Tony and the Calverley Service Experts team coordinated with Lennox to auction off a new heating and air conditioning system with installation included at the Dine for Dallas Blue event.
 Check out the pictures below of the installation.

 “I am both thankful and appreciative for the chance to have participated in such a worthwhile event,” Polendo said.

-From your friends and family at Pardee Service Experts Heating & Air Conditioning, we are truly sorry for the loss of the Dallas Police Department and for the family and friends of Lorne Ahrens, Michael Krol, Michael J. Smith, Brent Thompson, and Patrick Zamarripa.
+From your friends and family at Pardee Service Experts, we are truly sorry for the loss of the Dallas Police Department and for the family and friends of Lorne Ahrens, Michael Krol, Michael J. Smith, Brent Thompson, and Patrick Zamarripa.